JohnySeven/TWatchSKDesigner/README.md

 4. In the "Layout" field, select "column_mid".
 5. Click on the white square to the right of "Background", and the Color Window will pop up.
 6. Click in the "Pick color" field, select Aqua, then click on "OK".
-7. Click on the "New label" button at the bottom of the Edit Window.
+7. Click on the "Add new label" button at the bottom of the Edit Window.
 8. Change the "Text" field to **Watch Battery**.
 Notice that the text is too big to fit in the View that's being built as you go.
 9. Change the "Font" field to **montserrat32** to make it fit.
-10. Click on the "New label" button at the bottom of the Edit Window.
+10. Click on the "Add new label" button at the bottom of the Edit Window.
 11. Leave the "Text" field blank - it will come from the "Format" field on the Binding Window, below.
 12. This label is going to display only a number - an integer from 1 to 100 - so we can make it really large.
 Select **roboto80** in the "Font" field.
 13. Click on the "..." by the the "Binding" field, then the Signal K icon, then select "TWatchSK.battery", then click OK.
 14. Since this label is going to display only the value from this Binding, put only **$$** into the "Format" field.
 15. Click "OK" to close the Binding Window.
-16. Click on the "New label" button at the bottom of the Edit Window.
+16. Click on the "Add new label" button at the bottom of the Edit Window.
 17. Change the "Text" field to **Percent**.
 18. To make it consistent with the text at the top of the screen, change the "Font" to **montserrat32**.
 19. Click on File _ Save, then "OK", to save this new View to disk.